-The New England Chapter of BHA urges the RI General Assembly to pass H5329, a bill that would prohibit the importation and hunting of captive big game animals in RI.
-There are numerous reasons to pass such a proposal, including significant hazards to Rhode Island's native wildlife and ecosystem by introducing wildlife disease and invasive species, captive hunting's inconsistency and contradiction with public trust doctrine, and the trend towards stronger protections against these hazards in our neighboring states.
-Without action on this matter, there is little doubt that proposals to allow captive hunting of big game animals in Rhode Island will continue to come up, and will continue to take up the valuable and limited time and resources of the General Assembly each year.
-This letter provides more detail on each of these topics.
+The New England Chapter of BHA urges the RI General Assembly to pass H5864.
+If passed, this bill would prohibit the importation and hunting of captive big game animals in Rhode Island without affecting currently legal hunting practices.
+There are several reasons why we support this proposal, including hazards to Rhode Island's native wildlife and ecosystem related to introducing wildlife disease and invasive species, captive hunting's inconsistency and contradiction with public trust doctrine, and the trend towards stronger protections against these hazards in our neighboring states.
+We believe that the General Assembly should define, and prohibit, captive hunting and importing animals for the following reasons: